 Incoming sessions from a CSCF will contain charging information in a P-Charging-Vector and possibly a P-Charging-Function-Address header.
+A P-Charge-Info header [52] may also be present.

 If the incoming request is from within the same trust domain as the CMS or MGC, the P-Charging-Vector header will be guaranteed to contain the icid-value parameter, and this value will be used to correlate the PacketCable 1.5 event messages with the charging information from the IMS domain.
 In this case, the ICID will be distinct from the BCID, and the terminating BCID MUST be independently generated by the terminating CMS or MGC as is normally done for inter-CMS calls.